HelloHowAreYouHaveANiceDay/reading-notes/docs/learning/how_to_learn.md

 Use notes on the side rather than over highlighting.

-When the material is present there's allusion that it is in one's head.
+When the material is present there's illusion that it is in one's head.

 Recall in other places that are not where you learned the material avoids spatial cues that can hinder recall in unfamiliar environments like those at a test center.